 World Endeavors Eldercare volunteers help in care facilities and other locations including senior centers, spending time with residents and assisting staff.

-*Please note there is an additional fee for Environmental Conservation projects.
-Contact World Endeavors for details.
+There is an additional fee for this project - please contact World Endeavors for details.

 World Endeavors volunteers in health education help to increase public knowledge about diseases and their prevention.